 When people get hurt, they often wonder if and when they should see a doctor.
 You might be in that same situation for your pain or injury.
-In this Ask Dr. Geier video, I explain the timing during which it might be best to see a doctor for a common fracture of the hand.
+In this Ask Dr. Geier video, I explain the timing during which it might be best to see a doctor for a common fracture of the hand, a boxer’s fracture.

 I got a boxer’s fracture on Sunday morning.
 I’m not able to find an orthopedic specialist with an appointment before Thursday.
 Am I risking more complications if I wait 5 days to have it treated?
 I went to an urgent care and got x-rays.